How do I contact camp?

 If a camper tests positive, we will contact the parents of every child the sick child had contact with.

 Where and when do we drop off medicine?

-NEW for 2022!
-Mountain Mist Day Camp will be using CampDoc, an electronic, web-based health record system to maximize the health and safety of our campers during the summer, and after school participants throughout the year.
+Mountain Mist Day Camp uses CampDoc, an electronic, web-based health record system to maximize the health and safety of our campers during the summer, and after school participants throughout the year.